 Section properties for standard cross-sections are computed instantaneously once valid user-defined dimensional data has been entered.
 The resulting section can be optionally visualised to verify the section shape created, and to view the automatically defined fibre locations (used when plotting stresses on fleshed beams).
 The section can also be optionally converted into model geometry and used as a base for further modification in some way inside LUSAS Modeller before re-calculating the new section properties of the edited section using an Arbitrary Section Property Calculator.
-Sections can be added to a local library (model folder specific) or a server library (a user-defined location that can be shared with other users of the same computer or network) for use on the current project, or for re-use across other projects respectively.
+Sections can be added to a local library (model folder specific) or a server library (a user-defined location that can be shared with other users of the same computer or network) for use on the current project or for re-use across other projects respectively.

-Note that standard section property calculators for standard sections (such as rectangular, circular, L-sections, T-sections etc) and for box sections (both simple and complex), do not currently calculate the additional section properties required for use with design calculations.
+- Standard section property calculators for standard sections (such as rectangular, circular, L-sections, T-sections etc) and for box sections (both simple and complex), do not currently calculate the additional section properties required for use with design calculations.
 Instead, after defining a section shape, the Create geometry button should be used to draw the section prior to using the arbitrary section property calculator to calculate the full set of section properties for the shape.
-Note that the additional properties required for design calculations are not required for a general analysis to be carried out.
+Note that the additional properties required for design calculations are not required for a general analysis to be carried out. - The shear areas for thin sections in the LUSAS library, and those calculated by the LUSAS section property calculators are appropriate for analysis purposes but are smaller than those in standard tables for design because they take into account also the self-equilibrating shear stress that is perpendicular to the shear resultant.
+For design checks, such as those carried out by the Steel Frame Design software option and the Composite Bridge Deck Design software option, a shear area for design is calculated for each section which would correspond to those given in design tables.